DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 You can Assign Tracks/Districts to DCC and DC mode in four ways

   1. Command Line via PC with Arduino IDE Serial Monitor or JMRI serial Traffic Monitor and it is sent through your USB connected cable.

-  2. Create a |EX-R| myAutomation.h file Scripts for Track Manager assigned commands and have them automatically appear in Engine Driver as GUI Automation [Handoff] and Route [Set] buttons
+  2. Create a EXRAIL myAutomation.h file Scripts for Track Manager assigned commands and they automatically appear in Engine Driver as GUI Automation [Handoff] and Route [Set] buttons, and in WiThrottle WiFi Throttle iOS as [Route] buttons

   3. Enhanced |Engine Driver| WiFi Throttle Android app v2.34.163+ features;

     * Track/District Manager set mode screen by touching a track mode entering an address